thabofletcher/hilo-lang/README.md

 - **Safety & governance** built in: `policy` blocks, explicit tool declarations, and redaction hints.
 - **Parse-friendly**: reserved keywords and EBNF are provided; tokens avoid ambiguity.

 HILO is **not** a runtime.
-It is a *design/coordination language* for projects that involve people and AI systems.
+It is the coordination DSL that glues GPTs, AIs, and software tooling together—codifying how they collaborate safely and correctly.

 ## Quick look